 To fight a monster, compare its combat strength to yours.
 Combat strength is the total of Level plus all modifiers - positive or negative - given by items and other cards.
 If the monster's combat strength is equal to yours, or greater, you lose the combat and must Run Away - see below.
-If your combat strength totals more than the monster's, you kill it and go up a level (two levels for some big monsters).
+If your combat strength totals more than the monster's, you kill it and go up a level (two for some big monsters).
 You'll also get the number of Treasures shown on its card.

-Sometimes a card, or a Class or Race power, will let you get rid of the monster without killing it.
+Sometimes a card will let you get rid of the monster without killing it.
 This is still "winning," but you don't get a level.
 Sometimes, depending on the card, you might not get the treasure, either.

-Some monster cards have special powers that affect combat - a bonus against one Race or Class, for instance.
+Some monster cards have special powers that affect combat - a bonus against one Race, for instance.
 Be sure to check these.